 Over the next few decades, my life was filled with lots of musical activity.
 My musical travels took me from New York, Los Angeles, Florida and finally Atlanta, GA where I reside now.

-In my early 20’s I had an encounter with Jesus Christ in my life that drastically changed my life along with my life’s direction and activity.
+In my early 20’s I had an encounter with Jesus Christ that drastically changed my life along with my life’s direction and activity.
 I married at 23 and over the next many years worked in corporate America while raising a family and keeping musically active.

 Even though I had occasionally “performed” in a few live (secular) settings over recent years, but my main focus for my music has been in offering my talent in the music ministry of the local church.
 The last few years I have significantly scaled up my guitar instruction business while writing/recording my own compositions and collaborating with other musicians.
 I’ve also had the pleasure to help develop and train a number of like-minded Christian musicians to become more skilled for service to God in local churches.
 I pray for the privilege and opportunity to continue doing that for years to come.

 I am thankful for this wonderful gift of music but greater than that, I’m forever grateful for the grace of God that I encountered in my life that gave me peace with Him.
 My prayer is for my life and my music would give glory, honor and praise to my Lord Jesus Christ.